mathgladiator/adama-lang/reference/src/basics.md

 }
 ```

 The core motivation for this is that access control for deletion requires business logic.
-Since Adama documents can invent messages based on time, this also enables documents to self-destruct.
+Since Adama documents can run code [based on time passing](./guide/state-machine.md), this also enables documents to self-destruct.

 ## Buzzword Bingo Summary
 With the CRUD operations laid bare, we can analyze the buzzword bingo aspects in a table: